Walking & Talking Counselling

-Two years ago following forest bathing training and a forest bathing retreat I began to offer clients the opportunity to walk in nature whilst having a therapy session with me.
+Three years ago following forest bathing training and a forest bathing retreat I began to offer clients the opportunity to walk in nature whilst having a therapy session with me.
 Some clients preferred this, finding that they felt more comfortable reflecting and exploring their problems outside, side by side, surrounded by nature, it helped them to relax and open up.

 Studies reveal therapy can be enriched by nature, offering:

 - Restorative benefits of nature – where people can increase their connection with their surroundings & disconnect from their day to day norms

 - More holistic expression of mind, body and place.

 - The ability to disconnect from technology and have a natural ‘therapy room’ that can return to on their own outside of therapy.

 Read Dr Sam Cooley discuss the subject here.

 We arrange to meet at an agreed location and the session can last the usual 50 mins, or be extended to 90 mins.